 Our clinic is well-equipped with state-of-the-art facilities to evaluate, diagnose, treat, and manage kidney stones.
 Our doctors evaluate the metabolic profile of every patient for stone causation and develop a treatment plan tailored according to a patient’s unique medical needs.
-Every step we take with respect to the surgical aspects of the stone treatment is discussed and explained to each of our patient.
+Every step we take with respect to the surgical aspects of the kidney stone treatment is discussed and explained to each of our patients.

 Some of the major minimally invasive procedures performed at the clinic for the removal of a kidney stone include: